ciscorx/7z-revisions/README.md

  - Words added to beginning of line additionally highlight following word green.
 In some cases highlighting is off by 1 word.

-  This program was written using emacs 23.3.1 on ubuntu 12.04.
+  This program was written using emacs 23.3.1 on ubuntu 12.04, but is
+    compatible with windows-xp and probably windows 7